 I’m tall and kind of curvy, so pocket placement and length on jeans is essential.
 My height and shape make it more of a challenge to pull off an inexpensive dress or a blazer, so that’s where I’ll put the bulk of my budget.

 I go either way with pumps and boots.
-I don’t have a specific fit issue, but because I know I wear my shoes hard, I’m open to spending more.
+I don’t have a specific fit issue, but because I know I wear my shoes hard, I’m open to spending a little (not a lot) more.

 Knowing your top five gives you “permission” to spend when necessary.
 It’s not to say I wouldn’t buy a less expensive dress (or jean or blazer) if it fits well … I sure will.
 I just know that most of the time I have to spend to get the fit and quality I need.